Corey Seager Player Props: Rangers vs. Astros

-The Texas Rangers, including Corey Seager (.400 slugging percentage in past 10 games, including zero home run), take on starter Hunter Brown and the Houston Astros at Globe Life Field, Saturday at 4:05 PM ET.
+Corey Seager -- with a slugging percentage of .436 in his past 10 games (including zero home runs) -- will be in action for the Texas Rangers versus the Houston Astros, with Shawn Dubin on the mound, on July 2 at 2:35 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Astros.
+He racked up two hits (going 2-for-4 with an RBI) in his last game against the Astros.

 Corey Seager Game Info & Props vs. the Astros